Aromatherapy for Women

 There are far more ways for essential oils to be used other than in an aromatherapy massage for example; in a bath; in a diffuser; in a poultice for wound healing and in a smelling stick for issues such as nausea, to name a few.

-Essential oils can benefit every skin type
+Essential oils are believed to benefit every skin type

-Examples of health problems and body systems that benefit from essential oils
+Examples of health problems and body systems that may benefit from essential oils

 Menopause symptoms; PMT; skin conditions such as itching, acne, burns and wounds; insomnia; depression; migraine; headaches; nervous tension and stress; vertigo; menstrual problems; loss of appetite; gripey pains; stomach cramps; constipation and diarrhoea; asthma; catarrh; sinusitis; Aches and pains; arthritis; cellulitis; gout; high and low blood pressure; poor circulation; oedema and water retention; rheumatism and allergies.